+KINAXIS INC.

-KINAXIS INC. MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE NINE MONTHS ENDED SEPTEMBER 30, 2017
+MANAGEMENT'S DISCUSSION AND ANALYSIS

+FOR THE YEAR ENDED DECEMBER 31, 2017

-DATED: November 1, 2017
+DATED: February 28, 2018

-Unless the context requires otherwise, all references in this management's discussion and analysis (the "MD&A") to "Kinaxis", "we", "us", "our" and the "Company" refer to Kinaxis Inc. and its subsidiaries as constituted on September 30, 2017.
-This MD&A has been prepared with an effective date of November 1, 2017.
+Unless the context requires otherwise, all references in this management's discussion and analysis (the "MD&A") to "Kinaxis", "we", "us", "our" and the "Company" refer to Kinaxis Inc. and its subsidiaries as constituted on December 31, 2017.
+This MD&A has been prepared with an effective date of February 28, 2018.

-This MD&A for the three and nine month periods ended September 30, 2017 and 2016 should be read in conjunction with our condensed consolidated interim financial statements and the related notes thereto for the three and nine months ended September 30, 2017 and 2016 and our annual consolidated financial statements as at and for the year ended December 31, 2016.
-The financial information presented in this MD&A is derived from our interim financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This MD&A for the years ended December 31, 2017 and 2016 should be read in conjunction with our annual consolidated financial statements and the related notes thereto as at and for the year ended December 31, 2017.
+The financial information presented in this MD&A is derived from our annual consolidated financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 This MD&A contains forward-looking statements that involve risks, uncertainties and assumptions, including statements regarding anticipated developments in future financial periods and our future plans and objectives.
 There can be no assurance that such information will prove to be accurate, and readers are cautioned not to place undue reliance on such forward-looking statements.
 See "Forward-Looking Statements".

 This MD&A includes trade-marks, such as "Kinaxis", and "RapidResponse", which are protected under applicable intellectual property laws and are the property of Kinaxis.
-Solely for convenience, our trade-marks and trade names referred to in this MD&A may appear without the \circledast or TM symbol, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights to these trade-marks and trade names.
+Solely for convenience, our trade-marks and trade names referred to in this MD&A may appear without the ® or TM symbol, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights to these trademarks and trade names.
 All other trade-marks used in this MD&A are the property of their respective owners.